-CHUR CHURCHILL No. RESERVE / ADDRESS CLASS NOTES 68 Watsons Park Watson Park Preschool Heesom Crescent CHURCHILL Local This large park is well located on a prominent site in the centre of the residential precipit.
-The park is adjacent to the Churchill Primary School and has a pre-school on precinct.
+CHURG CHURCHILL No. RESERVE / ADDRESS CLASS NOTES 68 Watsons Park Watson Park Preschool Heesom Crescent Local CHURCHILL This large park is well located on a prominent site in the centre of the residential precinct.
 The park is adjacent to the Churchill Primary School and has a pre-school on site as well.
 There is a major path close to the play space but it does not appear to enter the play space.
 The play space does not make the most of its co-location, and is very dull; especially the junior equipment.
 It does not appear to be in good condition.
 69 English Reserve Manning Drive CHURCHILL Local/ District The terrain here with its gentle green slopes and the mature trees with a walkway between combine to make this a very attractive park.
 The play equipment is dull and repetitive.
 The play equipment here is not really necessary as Walkley Park is only a few hundred meters away.

-No. RESERVE / ADDRESS CLASS NOTES Reservoir Park Cutler Crescent CHURCHILL This park has a beautiful outlook onto the hills around Churchill.
-It has some of the plant grace is the same as more attractive trees close to the plant grace is the same as more attractive trees close to the playground but the play space is the same as most other sites in Churchill- flattish, exposed, open with no tree shade, no seats, recomplexity, no landscape details and a very dull selection of equipment.
-Walkley Park 71 Williams Avenue Local A CHURCHILL This is a large reserve, prominently located in the middle of the residential and the main street.
-This play space is a little hard to see from Williams Ave. as it on the top of a slope.
-There are some lovely medium and long distant views f top.
-There is no path to the play space from any of the many streets around this roughly the equipment is slightly more complex than usual but the space around the dismal and exposed. s located rom the eserve.
+CHUR CHURCHILL No. RESERVE / ADDRESS CLASS NOTES 70 Reservoir Park Cutler Crescent CHURCHILL Local This park has a beautiful outlook onto the hills around Churchill.
+It has some very attractive trees close to the playground but the play space is the same as most of the other sites in Churchill- flattish, exposed, open with no tree shade, no seats, no complexity, no landscape details and a very dull selection of equipment.
+71 Walkley Park Williams Avenue CHURCHILL Local This is a large reserve, prominently located in the middle of the residential area west of the main street.
+This play space is a little hard to see from Williams Ave. as it is located on the top of a slope.
+There are some lovely medium and long distant views from the top.
+There is no path to the play space from any of the many streets around this reserve.
+The equipment is slightly more complex than usual but the space around the play area is dismal and exposed.